nerdralph/picoCore/README.md

 # picoCore
 Small Arduino/Wiring core for 8-bit tiny AVRs: ATtiny13 and ATtiny25-85 series.
-Arduino Blink sketch compiled for the ATtiny13 is 54 bytes.
+Arduino Blink sketch compiled for the ATtiny85 is 64 bytes and for the ATtiny13 is 54 bytes.

 Work in progress as of March 2020